 |

 In the mid-morning we head to Cuenca.
 Just west of Ecuador's 3rd biggest city lies El Cajas National Park.
 Sculpted by Pleistocene glaciers, the landscape is decorated with kettle lakes surrounded by rounded hills and steep cliffs.
-In the elfin treeline forest, the Violet-throated Metaltail a hummingbird, has evolved here and is found nowhere else in the world.
-According to recent DNA studies, high altitude hummingbirds have evolved more rapidly than low altitude species!
+In the elfin treeline forest, the Violet-throated Metaltail a small hummingbird, has evolved here and is found nowhere else in the world.
 Other birds of interest are Ecuadorian Rail, Andean Ruddy-Duck, Andean Gull, Andean Pygmy-Owl, Blue-mantled and Rainbow-bearded Thornbill, Stout-billed Cinclodes, Andean Tit-Spinetail.

-Overnight Hotel Carvallo, a beautiful boutique hotel in Cuenca.
+Overnight Hosteria Duran, a beautiful peaceful, hotel outside of Cuenca.

 We pack up and return to Cajas for more chances on the birds above as well as Red-rumped Bush-Tyrant, Giant Conebill and the unique Tit-like Dacnis.
 We continue birding downslope past Molleturo and arrive for dinner in Guayaquil.